 Crowns are required to strengthen broken teeth and prevent teeth from further fracture.
-They are quite often used to strengthen teeth that have had root canal treatment as these teeth are more brittle and likely to fracture.
+They are quite often used to strengthen teeth that have had root canal treatment.
+These teeth are more brittle and likely to fracture.
 They can also improve the appearance of misshapen or discoloured teeth.

 Crowns can be made of metal, porcelain or porcelain with metal inside for strength.
 The colour and shape can be matched to your own teeth.